lavary/sked/README.md

 ## Starting the Scheduler

-After the package is installed, command `sked` is symlinked to the `vendor/bin` directory.
+After the package is installed, command `sked` is symlinked to the `vendor/bin` directory of your project.
 You may create a symlink of the file in `/usr/bin` directory, to have access to it from anywhere.

-This is the only cron you need to install at server level, which runs every minute and delegates responsibility to the scheduler service (however you can change the frequency if you know what you're doing).
+This is the only cron you need to install at server level, running  every minute and delegates responsibility to the scheduler service.

 So the server-level cron job could be as following: